-Several factors play a role in the insurance rates companies give you while shopping around for commercial insurance.
+Several factors play a role in the insurance rates companies give you while shopping around for Commercial Transportation Insurance.
 The industry you work in, the cities you drive through and park your truck, the year, size, and usage of your vehicle, and your driving history all heavily affect your rate.

 Depending on your profession, the size of your truck and where you drive may not be completely in your control, but maintaining a clean driving record is something you absolutely have authority over.

 Getting good insurance is a major tip for starting a tow truck business or any other business, and your driving history has one of the largest effects on your premium.
 Even a minor moving violation can raise your insurance rate.

 Policyholders can have anywhere between a 10 to 20 percent increase in their premium after receiving a speeding ticket.
 Therefore, you and any employees must practice safe and lawful driving habits.

 You and your employees should also continue to practice these driving habits while using a personal vehicle off the clock.
 Over time, maintaining a clean driving record free of violations and accidents can lead to your rate decreasing from the original rate you were given.

 One way to make sure you are choosing the perfect truck for your business is to consider how well it can sustain after an accident and how much it would cost to repair it.
 When you consider this, you may allow yourself a little wiggle room with your coverage limits and deductibles.